cardcodes/little-lemon-booking/README.md

 # Little Lemon - Home & Reservations Page Project

-Built using NextJS, tailwindcss, react-hook-form, and shadcn for couple UI components.
+Built using NextJS, tailwindcss, react-hook-form, and shadcn for a couple UI components.